 Medical Editor: John P. Cunha, DO, FACOEP

-MenHibrix is indicated for prevention of invasive disease caused by Neisseria meningitidis serogroups C and Y and Haemophilus influenzae type b.
-MenHibrix is a combination vaccine for infants and children ages 6 weeks through 18 months.
-Side effects of MenHibrix include pain and redness at the site of injection, irritability, drowsiness, loss of appetite, and/or fever.
+MenHibrix is a combination vaccine for infants and children ages 6 weeks through 18 months indicated for prevention of invasive disease caused by Neisseria meningitidis serogroups C and Y and Haemophilus influenzae type b.
+Side effects of MenHibrix include injection site reactions (pain, redness, swelling, or a lump), irritability, fussiness or crying, drowsiness, loss of appetite, diarrhea, or fever.

 MenHibrix is a solution supplied as a single-dose vial of vaccine.
 A single dose is 0.5 mL intramuscularly.
 Other drugs may interact with MenHibrix.
 Tell your doctor all other medications you use, and other vaccines you have recently received.
 It is not known if MenHibrix can cause fetal harm when administered to a pregnant or breastfeeding woman.